bahrus/iff-diff/README.md

 iff-diff is a simplified version of [if-diff](https://github.com/bahrus/if-diff).
 Iff-diff only affects its next sibling.

-iff-diff supports setting (or removing) an attribute, a class, and/or a part from that next sibling.
+iff-diff supports setting (or removing) an attribute, a class, and/or a part from that next sibling, depending on the specified condition.

 That is all.

-iff-diff might be used in combination with a lazy loading component, like [laissez-dom](https://github.com/bahrus/laissez-dom).
+iff-diff might be used in combination with a lazy loading component, like [laissez-dom](https://github.com/bahrus/laissez-dom) or [lazy-mt](https://github.com/bahrus/lazy-mt).

 ## Example Syntax